 We recommend 2 to 4 inches deep depending on the mulch you choose.
 Use the calculator above to determine how much you will need.

 It’s easier to prepare edges before you spread mulch – especially if using larger chips.
 Having well defined edges, either raised or dug, will help keep the mulch in the intended area – especially during the rainy season.

 Wearing protective gear, avoid dumping big piles of mulch in one spot.
 Rather spread evenly with a shovel or empty the bag in smaller amounts.
 Try and spread as evenly as possible using your required depth.

 What to avoid.

 A sure way to damage your plants is by creating mulch volcanoes around stems and trunks.
 For smaller plants like shrubby and herbacious perenials, enure to move the mulch at least 1 to 2 inches away from the stems.
 For trees, move the mulch well away from the trunk (about 12 inches minimum).
-If you don’t do this you are subjecting your plants and trees to moisture rot and insect problems.
+If you don’t do this you are subjecting your plants and trees to moisture rot and insect problems – and unwanted critters too.

 After laying fresh mulch, apply a light sprinkling of water to help settle the new mulch.
 A heavy dousing will invite seepage and color run-off with dyed mulches.
 After a day or two, resume your normal watering schedule.

 After time, if you notice mold on your mulch, turn it over a few times to allow light and air to dry it out evenly.